Miscellaneous

 The status code of this operation.
 If the status is not MTS_SUCCESS, you can use mts_last_error() to get the full error message.

-typedef mts_status_t (*mts_create_array_callback_t)(const uintptr_t *shape, uintptr_t shape_count, struct mts_array_t *array)
+typedef mts_status_t (*mts_create_array_callback_t)(const uintptr_t *shape, uintptr_t shape_count, DLDataType dtype, struct mts_array_t *array)

 Function pointer to create a new mts_array_t when de-serializing tensor maps.

-This function gets the shape of the array (the shape contains shape_count elements) and should fill array with a new valid mts_array_t or return non-zero mts_status_t.
+This function gets the shape of the array (the shape contains shape_count elements) and the dtype (a DLDataType describing the element type), and should fill array with a new valid mts_array_t or return non-zero mts_status_t.

-The newly created array should contains 64-bit floating points (double) data, and live on CPU, since metatensor will use mts_array_t.data to get the data pointer and write to it.
+The newly created array should live on CPU, since metatensor will use mts_array_t.as_dlpack to get the data pointer and write to it.

 typedef uint8_t *(*mts_realloc_buffer_t)(void *user_data, uint8_t *ptr, uintptr_t new_size)